Coronavirus (COVID-19) and your pregnancy

 Feeding formula or expressed breastmilk by cup or bottle and Coronavirus (COVID 19)

 If you are feeding with formula or expressed milk, sterilise the bottles, cups or a breast pump carefully before each use.
 You should not share this equipment with someone else.
-If you are infected with coronavirus (COVID19) consider the advice for feeding your baby in close proximity as detailed above.
+If you are infected with coronavirus (COVID19) consider the advice for feeding your baby in proximity as detailed above.

 Further guidance for formula feeding and sterilisation can be found here: